 DES MOINES – The Iowa Department of Education today released the latest edition of an annual report with state-level data and information about Iowa’s community colleges.

-35,540: The number of noncredit program awards, down from 43,538 the year before.
-The majority of these awards (76.8 percent) were industry-awarded credentials designed to lead to or enhance employment opportunities.
+46,361: The number of noncredit program awards, up from 35,540 the year before.
+The majority of these awards (79.3 percent) were industry-awarded credentials designed to lead to or enhance employment opportunities.

-In addition, disaggregated data tables and interactive data visualization tools are also available on the Publications webpage of the Department’s website to accompany the report.
+In addition, disaggregated data tables and interactive data visualization tools are also available on the Publications webpage to accompany the report.